-"Proficiency-based learning" refers to systems of instruction, assessment, grading and academic reporting that are based on students demonstrating mastery of the knowledge and skills they are expected to learn before they progress to the next level, get promoted to the next grade, or receive a diploma.
+"Proficiency-based learning" refers to systems of instruction, assessment, grading and academic reporting that are based on students demonstrating mastery of the knowledge and skills they are expel to learn before they progress to the next less, get promoted to the next grade level, or receive a diploma.

-"Proficiency-Based Graduation Requirements" are the locally determined set of content knowledge and skills aligned to state standards that, when supplemented with any additional locally-developed requirements, have been determined to qualify a student for earing a high school diploma.
-The requirements shall be clear, shared learning expectations that empower students and provide opportunities for choice in learning experiences and accord multiple ways to demonstrate proficiency in knowledge and skills.
-In this system, "Proficiency-Based"

-Graduation Requirements" are supervisory union or supervisory district-wide learning objectives used by educators and students to drive instruction and assess growth in new learning.
+"Proficiency-based graduation requirements" refer to the locally determined requirements all students must demonstrate significant evidence of learning to graduate.
+The requirements shall be clear, shared learning objectives, instruction, and common assessment tools for effective cycles of practice, feedback, assessment, and reflection with students, who are empowered by choice in their learning experiences and who are accorded multiple ways to demonstrate proficiency in knowledge and skills.
+In this system, "proficiencies" are supervisory union or supervisory district-wide learning objectives used by educators and students to drive instruction and assess growth in new learning.

-"Race" embodies an invented or socially constructed concept that is used to categorize groups and cultures on the basis of physical differences transmitted through descent, like skin color, and may reflect a legally protected class of people in some contexts.
+"Race" can refer to an invented or socially constructed concept that is used to categorize groups and cultures on the basis of physical differences transmitted through descent, like skin color, and may reflect a legally protected class of people in some contexts.

-"Racism" embodies the theory, belief, or act of making value judgements that are based on racial, ethnic, or cultural differences, or which advances the claim that racial, ethnic, or cultural groups are inherently superior or inferior, thus explicitly arguing or implying that some groups are entitled to dominate, exploit, exclude, or eliminate others presumed to be inferior.
-Racism is practiced by individuals and groups, and it is expressed systematically through the structures, laws, regulations, practices and policies of public and private institutions, employers, and organizations.
+"Racism" means the theory, belief, or act of making value judgements that are based on racial, ethnic, or cultural differences, or which advances the claim that racial, ethnic, or cultural groups are inherently superior or inferior, thus explicitly arguing or implying that some groups are entitled to dominate, exploit, exclude, or Commented [SB7]: Separated the terms to keep the definition of "Proficiency-based learning" and add the new language to description of the requirements.